 Several studies have shed some light on personal characteristics of ISIS recruits using a cross-countries approach.
 These attempts, however, are based on small and selected number of foreign fighters.
-For example, Dragon analyzes the recruitment and mobilization of ISIS foreign fighters from Western nations using a sample of 20 foreign fighters from five Western countries.28 Similarly, Mironova and Whitt rely on interviews of four foreign fighters to provide a glimpse into their ideology, goals, and general characteristics.-29 A similar attempt can be found in the report The Foreign Fighters Phenomenon in the European Union, which was prepared in 2016 by the International Centre of Counter-Terrorism (ICCT), The Hague.
-This report describes some of the available profiles of ISIS foreign fighters that originated exclusively in the European Union, and are mainly from Belgium, France, Germany, and the UK.
+For example, Dragon (2015) analyzes the recruitment and mobilization of ISIS foreign fighters from Western nations using a sample of 20 foreign fighters from five Western

+Countries.
+Similarly, Mironova and Whitt (2014) rely on interviews of four foreign fighters to provide a glimpse into their ideology, goals, and general characteristics.
+A similar attempt can be found in the report The Foreign Fighters Phenomenon in the European Union, which was prepared in 2016 by the International Centre of Counter-Terrorism (ICCT), The Hague.
+This report describes some of the available profiles of ISIS foreign fighters that originated exclusively in the European Union, and are mainly from Belgium, France, Germany and the UK.

-Thus, as our literature review reveals, there are few studies that have even attempted to analyze the ISIS foreign fighters' phenomenon using individual micro-level data and crosscountries comparisons.
+Thus, as our literature review reveals, there are few studies that have even attempted to analyze the ISIS foreign fighters' phenomenon using individual micro-level data and cross-countries comparisons.
 These studies rely on small samples of individuals and are subjected to concerns about selection because the sample they use may not be representative of the universe of ISIS foreign fighters.
-The most consistent patterns that emerge from micro-level studies come from analyses relying on a large number of foreign fighters but restricted to a particular country.
-For example, there are country specific studies of ISIS foreign fighters for Australia, Bosnia, Denmark, Holland, countries from the former Soviet Union, Spain, Sweden, and the US, among many others.30
+The most consistent patterns that emerge from micro-level studies come from analyzes relying on a large number of foreign fighters but restricted to a particular country.
+For example, there are country specific studies of ISIS foreign fighters for Australia (Zammit, 2014), Bosnia (Azinović and Mohamed Jusić, 2016), Denmark (Sheikh, 2016), Holland (Bergema and Van San, 2017; Weggemans et al., 2014), countries from the former Soviet Union (Youngman and Moore, 2017), Spain (Reinare and Garcia-Calvo, 2014), Sweden (Ranstrop and Gustafsson, 2017), and the US (Kohlmann and Alkhouri, 2014), among many others.

-The main message that emerges from these studies is that the majority of ISIS foreign fighters are males in their mid-20s with above median socioeconomic background and education levels.31 That said, there is some heterogeneity in the profiles of ISIS foreign fighters.
-There are, for example, studies that focus on the characteristics of women from Western countries that joined ISIS;32 and there is evidence on minor foreign fighters or entire families that travel to Syria with their young children;33 the literature also studies citizens of Western countries that converted to Islam and became ISIS foreign fighters;34 and there is also some evidence suggesting that some of the European foreign fighters who have joined ISIS have criminal backgrounds and come from a relatively low socioeconomic background.35
+The main message that emerges from these studies is that the majority of ISIS foreign fighters are males in their mid-20s with above median socio-economic background and education levels.
+That said, there is some heterogeneity in the profiles of ISIS foreign fighters.
+There are, for example, studies that focus on the characteristics of women from Western countries that joined ISIS; and there is evidence on minors foreign fighters or entire families that travel to Syria with their young children; the literature also studies citizens of Western countries that converted to

+Islam and become ISIS foreign fighters; and there is also some evidence suggesting that some of the European foreign fighters who have joined ISIS have criminal backgrounds and come from a relatively low socioeconomic background.

 Despite the observed diversity in the personal profiles of foreign fighters, a recurrent theme of these studies is consistent with (and complements) the main findings of our study.
-A substantial majority of foreign fighters are second- or third-generation immigrants to the West from predominantly Muslim countries.36 Dragon concludes that offspring of Muslim immigrants to the West face a crisis of identity, are more susceptible to an ideology that dichotomizes East versus West society and ideas, and show increased risk of radicalization.
-A similar picture emerges from Mironova and Whitt and Ranstorp.36 They argue that foreign fighters come to Syria mostly because they fail to integrate into their Western country of residency and are disillusioned by life in the West.37 Perešin argues that similar factors lead Muslim women that are second- or third-generation immigrants to Western countries to join ISIS.38 The ICCT report argues that foreign fighters originating in Western European countries "express feelings of exclusion and absence of belonging, as if they didn't have a stake in society".39
+A substantial majority of foreign fighters are second or third generation immigrants to the West from predominantly Muslim countries.
+Dragon (2015) concludes that offsprings of Muslim immigrants to the West face a crisis of identity, are more susceptible to an ideology that dichotomizes East versus West society and ideas, and show increased risk of radicalization.
+A similar picture emerges from Mironova and Whitt (2014) and Ranstorp et al. (2015).
+They argue that foreign fighters come to Syria mostly because they fail to integrate to their Western country of residency and are disillusioned by life in the West.
+Perešin(2015) argues that similar factors lead Muslim women that are second or third generation immigrants to Western countries to join ISIS.
+The ICCT report argues that foreign fighters originating in Western European countries "express feelings of exclusion and absence of belonging, as if they didn't have a stake in society" (page 26).